LearnersGuild/curriculum-app/modules/JavaScript-in-the-Browser/README.md

 - Can avoid defining global variables in Browser JavaScript
 - Can bind to a DOM event in the Browser
 - Can make HTTP requests from JavaScript in the Browser
-- Can describe DOM event bubbling
+- Can describe `DOM event bubbling` in the Browser
 - Can describe what an HTML `<script>` tag does
 - Can describe the `window` variable is within JavaScript in the Browser
 - Can find DOM nodes using `querySelectorAll`